rust-lang/book/src/ch04-01-ownership.md

 ## Ownership

-Rust’s central feature is called *ownership*.
+Rust’s central feature is *ownership*.
 It is a feature that is straightforward to explain, but has deep implications for the rest of the language.